ansys/scade-apitools/doc/source/user_guide/create.rst

 The library does not support the creation of intermediate elements, which eliminates the risk of incorrect models because of partial or missing links.
-For example, it is not possible to create an instance of ``ExprId`` linked to a constant but not contained by any model element.
+For example, it is not possible to create an ``ExprId`` instance linked to a constant but not contained by any model element.

 Some parts, such as types or expressions, can be quite large.
 You can use functions for creating such trees in an incremental way, which are compiled when creating the related model element.
 These intermediate structures, or trees, are used for creating: